I’ve not heard of Community Foundations – are they new?

 Can I direct my giving?

-Any donations or bequests of $25,000 or more can become a ‘Named’ Fund and can be either partially or entirely tagged to the causes you personally wish to support.
+Any gifts or bequests of $25,000 or more can become a ‘Named’ Fund and can be either partially or entirely tagged to the causes you personally wish to support.

 How is the money allocated?